 - To host events that bring together members of the local music community

 The Forest City London Music Awards (FCLMA) believes in a world that is inclusive in approach and where equal opportunities and equitable outcomes exist for all.
 We are committed to developing and supporting a robustly diverse, equitable, and inclusive community, where all members create and feel a sense of belonging.
 Through all our endeavours, FCLMA strives to provide a basis for equality and inclusion.

 Unite the music community in a celebration of their own brightest stars.

-It was a simple wish to award London’s musicians.
+It started as a simple wish, to honour and celebrate London and area musicians (Southwestern Ontario).
 It grew from the initial London Music Awards in May 2002 at Club Phoenix to a week of recognition, appreciation, mentorship and performances.
 Canada’s only city-specific Music Hall of Fame preserves the rich musical heritage.
 More than 300 volunteers have contributed to the realization of that early dream.